At North Parish we believe in making room in our lives for...

 - Spiritual teachings of earth-centered traditions

-From these sources UU congregations developed seven principles through grassroots efforts.
+From these sources UU congregations developed eight principles through grassroots efforts.
 We affirm and promote these as strong values and moral guides – not dogma or doctrine.

 Our Principles